 Does EnergySmart have financing options?

 We do!
-EnergySmart has partnered with Elevations Credit Union to provide a low-interest loan for energy efficiency upgrades.
+EnergySmart has partnered with Elevations Credit Union to provide a low-interest loan for energy efficiency and renewable energy upgrades.
 Your Energy Advisor can discuss which upgrades can be funded by the loan, and then help you get and review contractor bids for those upgrades.
 To qualify for a loan, you must work with an Advisor and apply through Elevations for credit approval.
 You can start the process by calling EnergySmart at 303.544.1000 or applying for the loan online.
-Remember, the loan is specific to energy efficiency upgrades and you must work with a qualified contractor.

 What are my options if I am lower income or cost is a barrier?

-EnergySmart and its partners, Boulder County, the City of Boulder and the City of Longmont, all offer options that provide assistance to lower income households.
+EnergySmart and its partners, Boulder County's Longs Peak Energy Conservation, the City of Boulder and the City of Longmont, all offer options that provide assistance to lower income households.
 Please call 303.544.1000 to see if your household qualifies.

 What happened to the ClimateSmart loan program?